How to form an LLC (or Ltd.) in Switzerland: the complete checklist

 Defining the organs

-Here are the various the GmbH bodies you must submit to:
+Here are the various LLC (or Ltd.) bodies you must submit to:

-- The management body: this body can be endorsed by each partner of the LLC.
+The management body: this body can be endorsed by each partner of the LLC (or Ltd.).

 Appointing these bodies, beyond being mandatory, is essential for your company's proper functioning.
 So take the time to organize yourself properly!